 People can’t communicate directly with a machine or a user interface.
 But contrary to a widely diffused business etiquette, it’s time for companies to get out there and show some real interaction and emotions!

 UIs may look sexy and well-organized but seldom present any human touch.

-Even the copy you find in most websites is far from being human.
-You read a lot of very formal, proper, cautious and accurate descriptions.
-Businesses are afraid of showing their opinions and don’t take a stand because they don’t want to offend anybody in their target group.
+Even the copy you find on most websites is far from being human.
+You read a lot of very formal, proper, cautious, and accurate descriptions.
+Businesses are afraid of being opinionated and don’t take a stand because they don’t want to offend anybody in their target group.

 But if you know your customer persona and personally share their experiences in order to design for them, you know their opinions and expectations and you can show them that you understand what they need.

 Showing your true colors is also important for retention.
-You can force a match between your product and a customer but if you are not actually solving their problem they’ll churn.
+You can force a match between your product and a customer, but if you’re not actually solving their problem, they’ll churn.